 Monique received her Bachelor of Science degree in Mathematical Sciences from Clemson University.
 She began her aerospace career as a Quality Engineer at Northrop Grumman in Milledgeville, Georgia.
 Currently working as a Quality Engineer at Boeing South Carolina, she continues to work with cross-functional teams on corrective action implementation and process improvements.
-She has served as the Lowcountry Social Chair since 2012 and is also a member of American Society for Quality.
-Monique is excited about the future of SWE and serving the Lowcountry section during FY 14-15!
-Plans for the upcoming year are to increase SWE membership and the participation level of current SWE members.
+Since 2012 she has served as the Lowcountry Social Chair and the Section Representative.
+She is also a member of American Society of Quality.
+Monique is excited about the future of SWE and serving the Lowcountry section during FY 18-19!

 Professional Development Chair

 Mary currently serves as the SWE Lowcountry Professional Development chair and is excited at the chance to serve again.
 In this role, she has coordinated events such as Toast Masters open house, book club events, and monthly networking events.
 She has been a member of SWE since 2011 and has attended 5 of the past 6 SWE National Conferences.

 Mary received her Bachelor’s of Science in Mechanical Engineering from the University of Florida.
 She is currently in a Black Belt position within the Components division (Emission Systems, Turbochargers, & Filtration) of Cummins in Ladson, South Carolina.
 In 2015, she transitioned from Minneapolis to the Charleston area to work as a Product Engineer in the Turbocharger Technologies business unit.
 Mary spent the first 4 years of her career as a Rotational Development Engineer and Product Engineer working on modular components in the Power Generation business unit in Minneapolis.